Residence Hall Life and Community Living

 University complaint and grievance procedures provide employees and students with the means for the resolution of complaints that allege a violation of this Statement.
 Members of the public should direct their inquiries or complaints to the appropriate equal opportunity office.
 For Public Formal Grievance procedures please see uic.edu/depts/oar/campus_policies/public_grievance_procedures.html or the Office of Access and Equity (Title IX, ADA and 504 Coordinator), 717 Marshfield Building, M/C 602, 809 South Marshfield Avenue, Chicago, Illinois 60612, (312) 996‐8670., firstname.lastname@example.org

-In order to receive accommodations for a disability within Campus Housing, the student needs to be registered with the Disability Resource Center (DRC).
+In order to receive accommodations for a disability within Campus Housing, students need to register with the Disability Resource Center (DRC).
 Students need to make an appointment with the DRC to receive an accommodation.
-When a prospective student with a disability applies for on-campus housing, a conversation with the Associate Director of Campus Housing, the Disability Resource Center, and the student will determine what kind of accommodation may be necessary.
+When a prospective student with a disability applies for on-campus housing, a conversation with the Associate Director from Campus Housing, the Disability Resource Center, and the student will determine what kind of accommodation may be necessary.

 Personal Care Assistance

 Because the University cannot assume responsibility for assistance with personal care, it is important that a student realistically estimate their abilities or potential for the need of assistance.
 This determination can be made while on a campus visit during which time an evaluation will be made to determine the need and level of personal care and special housing that may be necessary.